closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

 ## Starting Anew: The Product Sync Meeting

-As we start the next cycle, we organize a all-team product sync meeting.
+As we start the next cycle, we organize a company-wide product sync meeting.
 This optional yet popular meeting is where we show summaries of the cycle project, play short videos (demos) of the developed features and outline plans for the upcoming cycle.

 ## Outro